Moderate immigration may promote a peak of cooperation among natives: The model

 where we set $c=1$ for simplicity.
+The parameter $\alpha$ is the super-cooperator's efficiency.
 Note that the payoff of cooperators and efficient cooperators are identical.
+Also, we are assuming that efficient cooperators contribute the same amount $c$, but their ability allows a greater multiplicative factor.
+We stress that Eqs.~(\ref{eq.payoffC}) and~(\ref{eq.payoffD}) account only for the payoff in a single game.
+To obtain the total payoff, one must consider all the games a player participates in, each one with a different $n_c$ and $n_e$.

-Here the population is structured on a square lattice of linear size $L=100$.
+The population is structured on a square lattice of linear size $L=100$.
 Each site is the center of a public goods game.
 Thus, each individual can be part of five games: the one centered on the individual himself and the other four centered around his four nearest-neighbors.
 The individual payoff is the total accumulated in all games.

-In the context of evolutionary game theory, the term \textit{migration} usually refers to the ability of an agent to move on the spatial structure where the population is distributed.
-This approach usually focus on how the mobility, viscosity and the density of players affects cooperation~\cite{Bauza2020, Li2016, fu_jsp13, Funk2019, jiang_ll_pre10, chen_xj_pre12b, ichinose_em08}.
-However, only a few works analyze the impact of the arrival of new individuals, born somewhere else, to the native community ~\cite{jeong2019prisoner, wu2020better}.
-These works focus on the issues related to the population capacity to receive immigrants and the immigrants' adaptability to the new society but do not take into account the possible benefits the immigrants' diversity and skills may bring to the native community.
-Here we study how super-cooperative immigrants could benefit the native society through the diversity they introduce into the system.